malwareinfosec/EKFiddle/README.md

 ## Connect-the-dots

 Allows you to identify the sequence of events between sessions.
 Right-clik on the session you are interested in retracing your steps to and simply 'connect the dots'.
 It will label the sequence of events from 01, to n within the comments column.
 You can reorder that column to have a condensed view of the sequence.

+## Crawler
+Load a list of URLs from a text file and let the browser automically visit them.
+May require some tweaks in your browser's settings, in particular with reagrds to crash recovery
+IE: not needed
+Firefox: about:config, set -1 value for toolkit.startup.max_resumed_crashes
+Chrome: not needed
+Edge: fix already included

 # Uninstalling EKFiddle